Fluctuation-Response Theory of Non-Equilibrium Complex Fluids: Constitutive equation for chemical reactions

 Therefore Eq.~(\ref{eq:dmu/dt_0}) can be written as

 This evolution equation for $\Delta \mu_I(\vec{r},t)$ plays a role for chemical reactions analogous to the momentum conservation law [Eq.~(\ref{eq:j_conserv})] for fluids.

-For simplicity, we consider an isotropic mixture of chemical species and fast diffusion of the chemical species, such that $\mat{\kappa}$ can be treated as a constant matrix in space and time.
-As we show in Appendix~\ref{App:CE_mu}, the susceptibility and the static fluctuation of chemical potentials is related in equilibrium as
+We consider a spatially homogeneous unperturbed steady state of the multicomponent chemical mixture.
+Therefore the susceptibility matrix $\mat{\kappa}$ is treated as constant in space and time [Eq.~\eqref{eq:def_kappa}].
+This does not preclude spatiotemporal fluctuations of $\Delta \mu_I(\vec r,t)$.
+As we show in Appendix~\ref{App:CE_mu}, the susceptibility and the static fluctuations of the chemical potentials are related in equilibrium as